The Sermon on the Mount

 “Stop judging, that you may not be judged.
 For as you judge, so will you be judged, and the measure with which you measure will be measured out to you.
 Why do you notice the splinter in your brother’s eye, but do not perceive the wooden beam in your own eye?
-How can you ay to your brother, ’Let me remove that splinter from your eye’ while the wooden beam is in your eye?
-You hypocrite, remove the wooden mean from your eye first; then you will see clearly to remove the splinter from your brother’s eye.
+How can you say to your brother, ’Let me remove that splinter from your eye,’ while the wooden beam is in your eye?
+You hypocrite, remove the wooden beam from your eye first; then you will see clearly to remove the splinter from your brother’s eye.

 Pearls Before Swine

 “Do not give what is holy to dogs, or throw your pearls before swine, lest they trample them underfoot, and turn and tear you to pieces.

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks, receives; and the ones who seeks, finds; and the one who knocks, the door will be opened.
 Which one of you would hand his son a stone when he asks for a loaf of bread, or a snake when he asks for a fish?
 If you then, who are wicked, know how to give good gifts to your children, how much more will your heavenly Father give good things to those who ask him?